Zelenskyy, atomic agency chief discuss nuclear plant fears | Headlines

 Zelenskyy, atomic agency chief discuss nuclear plant fears

+It has on occasion had to switch to emergency diesel generators to power its essential cooling systems.In a meeting with Zelenskyy in southern Ukraine covered exclusively by The Associated Press, International Atomic Energy Agency Director-General Rafael Mariano Grossi said the situation at the plant remains tense because of the heavy military presence around it and a blackout that recently struck the facility, something that has occurred repeatedly since Russian forces took it over last year.Grossi plans to visit the plant this week for the second time following Russias invasion 13 months ago.

-The UN's atomic energy chief warned Ukrainian President Volodymyr Zelenskyy in a meeting on Monday that the perilous situation at Europe's largest nuclear plant “isn't getting any better” as relentless fighting in the area keeps the facility at risk of a disaster.
+The UN's atomic energy chief warned in a meeting Monday with Ukrainian President Volodymyr Zelenskyy that the perilous situation at Europe's largest nuclear plant "isn't getting any better" as relentless fighting in the area keeps the facility at risk of a disaster.

 The Zaporizhzhia Nuclear Power Plant's six reactors are in shutdown and it is receiving the electricity it needs to prevent a reactor meltdown through just one remaining power line.
 It has on occasion had to switch to emergency diesel generators to power its essential cooling systems.